 Media Development Indicators (MDIs)

 In accordance with its standard-setting role, IPDC has developed a comprehensive set of Media Development Indicators (MDIs) aimed at enabling the assessment of media landscapes at national level.
 These indicators, that cover all aspects of media development, are currently being applied in various countries worldwide to identify their specific needs in view of guiding the formulation of media-related policies and improving the targeting of media development efforts. >> More

-Applying the Media Development Indicators
+Applying Media Development Indicators

-Assessments are ongoing in Bolivia, Brazil, Colombia, Côte d'Ivoire, Curaçao, the Dominican Republic, Iraq, Liberia, Mongolia, Myanmar, Nepal, Palestine, South Sudan, Togo, Uganda and Uruguay, as well as a regional project in South-East Europe.
+Assessments are ongoing in Bolivia, Brazil, Colombia, Côte d'Ivoire, Curaçao, the Dominican Republic, Iraq, Liberia, Mongolia, Myanmar, South Sudan, Togo, Uganda and Uruguay, as well as a regional project in South-East Europe.
 In most cases, UNESCO has partnered with a credible independent local research institution or media development organization, in charge of coordinating the study.
 Emphasis is placed on conducting multi-stakeholder consultations involving both private and public actors.
 These assessments result in the formulation of a series of evidence-based recommendations aimed at helping policy makers and media development actors to address identified gaps and foster enabling environments for free, independent and pluralistic media.

 Other organizations are also using the MDI framework to carry out assessments at their own initiative, such as in Benin (project carried out by Media Foundation for West Africa and DANIDA) and in Qatar (project launched by the Doha Centre for Media Freedom).